-If we considered a child in our care to be 'at risk' in any way e.g. physically, mentally or sexually we would follow the procedures as stated by our Local Authority.
-We have a comprehensive policy in place which staff are well aware of and we take the appropriate measures for raising concerns.
+If we considered a child in our care to be 'at risk' in any way e.g. physically, mentally, or sexually we would follow the procedures as stated by our Local Authority.
+We have a comprehensive policy in place which staff are well aware of, and we take the appropriate measures for raising concerns.

-Our Nursery and Curriculum Manager, Ms Sandra Dixon, hails from a Montessori and Teaching background, holding a full time Montessori Diploma and an Early Years Foundation Degree with a vast background ranging from teaching in small private nurseries to a large Independent preparatory school.
 All staff members have received training and are fully qualified with respect to the safeguarding of children as required by Ofsted.

 All Staff are cleared by Ofsted to have access to the children.

-The named contact for child protection and safeguarding issues within the nursery is Ms Sandra Dixon.
+There is a named contact for child protection and safeguarding issues within the nursery.